-- (1) To be eligible to continue, students will normally need a minimum GPA of 5.5 each Fall/Winter - (2) Successful completion of the program requirements includes a cumulative grade point average of 5.5 on all courses completed in the program. - (3) Students are normally required to complete at least ★33 during each Fall/Winter (with the exception of the fourth year of the Performance route in which ★30 will be taken).
-A reduced course load to ★24 does not require departmental approval beyond the normal means of signing a withdrawal form, but a course load of less than ★24 requires Faculty approval based on departmental recommendation. - (4) Students who fail to meet the requirements for promotion as outlined in (1) above will be required to withdraw from the BMus program.
+- (1) To be eligible to continue, students will normally need a minimum cumulative grade point average of 5.5.
+The cumulative grade point average will be calculated on all courses completed in the program. - (2) Successful completion of the program requirements includes a cumulative grade point average of 5.5 on all courses completed in the program. - (3) Students are normally required to complete at least ★33 during each Fall/ Winter (with the exception of the fourth year of the Performance route in which ★30 will be taken).
+A reduced course load to ★24 does not require departmental approval beyond the normal means of signing a withdrawal form, but a course load of less than \star 24 requires Faculty approval based on departmental recommendation.

+- (4) Students who fail to meet the requirements for promotion as outlined in (1) above will be required to withdraw from the BMus program.
 Such students may transfer to another program in the Faculty of Arts or in another Faculty if the entrance and promotion requirements for such a program are met.
 After transfer, all requirements for the new program must be met. - (5) Students who fail to meet the fourth-year requirements in the program will be permitted to fulfil those requirements only with the approval of the Dean of Arts on Departmental recommendation.
 Otherwise, students must withdraw from the program and, if so desired, transfer to another program in the Faculty of Arts for which they are able to meet entrance and promotion requirements. - (6) A BMus program may be interrupted only with Departmental consent, and continuation will be subject to any conditions, including reauditioning and new program requirements, that may be specified by the Department.